kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

 ## Usage

-To use the model, you can load it with the following code:
+To use the model, load it with the following code:

 ```python
 import joblib